 - If looking at your dog from the side, you’ll need to see the waist “tucked’ behind the rib cage area.
 An easy way to check is to see if the waist area is the same size as the chest area.
 If it is, it’s time for a weight loss plan.
 This should be done together with your veterinarian to ensure that your dog loses weight slowly.

-In addition to a healthy diet, exercise is extremely important in helping your dog los weight.
-Dogs need at least 30 minutes of physical activity every single day.
+In addition to a healthy diet, exercise is extremely important in helping your dog lose weight.
+While exercise is highly recommended for all dogs, overweight dogs especially need at least 30 minutes of physical activity every single day.

 In many cases, weight loss can be as simple as cutting back the treats and opting for a regular exercise program that allows for plenty of off-leash runs.
 If your pooch is lethargic, you may need to encourage playtime and build up the amount of time your pet spends at the dog park.
 If your furry best friend is a couch potato and loves to hang out, he or she may just be depressed or stressed.
 Purchasing new dog toys like dog ball launchers can help to get your dog moving.
 Another idea to help encourage movement is to change your dog’s environment.
 Sometimes a fun day at a dog-friendly beach can boost your dog’s interest and happiness levels.

-By increasing your dog’s exercise routines gradually, you can also help reduce behavioral issues in the home.
+By increasing your dog’s exercise routines gradually, you can also help reduce behavioral issues at home.
 A tired dog is a happy dog.
-Plus, you’ll be helping Odie burning off calories, and you’ll both be having fun!
+Plus, you’ll be helping Odie burn off calories, and you’ll both be having fun!

 Secondly, improper diets and overfeeding can contribute in a major way to pet obesity.
-Proper nutrition that is made from high-quality ingredients, and backed by research is preferable for maintaining a healthy weight.
-Dry dog food is a better option than canned because it also promotes dental and gum health in dogs.
+High-quality dog food that provides proper nutrition is preferable for maintaining a healthy weight.
+Dry dog food is a better option than canned for all canines, not just overweight dogs as it promotes gum and dental health.

 Could A Medical Condition Be Causing Excess Weight?

-Keeping your dog a healthy weight keeps you ahead of the game.
-Understanding that pet obesity may happen gradually over a few months allows for you to consult with your veterinarian to discuss the correct feeding amounts, thus avoiding potential health issues which can be serious and end up with large veterinary bills.
+Keeping your dog at a healthy weight keeps you ahead of the game not only in terms of ensuring that your dog is fit and happy but also for keeping at bay sedentary lifestyle diseases.
+Understanding that pet obesity may happen gradually over a few months allows for you to consult with your veterinarian to discuss the correct feeding amounts, thus avoiding excess weight gain as well as potential health issues which can be serious and end up with large veterinary bills.